LarsTinnefeld/olist_ecom_analysis/3 - Customer Segmentation/README.md

 Above chart shows the average purchase value distribution, averaged over zip codes.
 It shows a right-skewed distribution with the majority of the purchase values in the range of 100-120.
 This seems also to be in line with the general product cost distribution (reference EDA analysis in "Olist Business Trend Analysis").

 **Conclusion: Geographic relationship in view of customer characteristics**
-- There is not a clear correlation between location and customer sub-segment to observe
+- There is not a clear correlation between location and customer sub-segment.
+- Along the cost line of Rio de Janeiro are the biggest communities, which also falls in line with areas of high revenue.
+On the other hand, Sao Paulo has, by a big margin, the biggest overall customer count.
+This is an important conclusion for logistics and supply chain.
 - Some level of clustering in view of higher- and lower total reveny can be seen.
 This might for a big part be the effect of the group sizes.
+Geographical clusters of high revenue are "Campinas" and the south east of Rio de Janeiro.
-- There seem to be a slightly higher individual spending in the north of Brazil.
+- There seem to be a slightly higher general purchase price in the north of Brazil when looking at the level of individual customers.
 A statistical test to validate this statement would need to be performed before basing any decisions on this.
-- Regarding logistics, the domincance

 ---
 ## RFM Analysis <a name="rfm"></a>